raystubbs/zero/doc/Markup.md

 set to the prop value, otherwise the value will be stringified and set as an attribute on the element, with the same name as the prop.

-As a convenient short-hand, an ID and classes can be included in the node's tag.
+As a convenient shorthand, an ID and classes can be included in the node's tag.
 ```clojure
 [:div#my-thing.foo.bar "I'm a DIV"]
 ```